-The Prince Albert Parkland Health Region has programs that assist people who have chronic illnesses, such as diabetes, heart and pulmonary disease.
+The Saskatchewan Health Authority has programs that assist people who have chronic illnesses, such as diabetes, heart and pulmonary disease.

 1st Floor – 1521 6th Avenue West, Prince Albert

 The increasing demand to deliver therapeutic and preventive care sharpens the need for disease management strategies that accomplish these goals efficiently while preserving quality of care.
 The multidisciplinary team offers the best and most current evidence based clinical practice.
 The clinic operates Monday through Friday 8 a.m. to 5 p.m..
 Individuals can self-refer to the clinic or be referred in by any health professional.
 Services include:

 - Individual appointments with clients to assist them in attaining the skills needed to live healthy with diabetes.

 - A foot clinic, which not only provides needed care and treatment, but also strives to teach skills for “healthy feet”.

 - A one-day multi-disciplinary “Survival Skills” class.
 This class provides education to individuals with diabetes, teaching them the required skills to live healthier lives.